rsimon/mis-lva/README.md

   [data/coins-with-time.json.txt](https://github.com/rsimon/mis-lva/blob/master/data/coins-with-time.json.txt.zip?raw=true)

 Both datasets are identical, except that the "Timeline" data excludes all records that have no date information.
-The "Map" dataset contains 74.142 records with a total of 118.420 images.
-The "Timeline" dataset contains 59.079 records with a total of 88.838 images.
+The "Map" dataset contains 74.142 records with a total of 118.420 image URLs.
+The "Timeline" dataset contains 59.079 records with a total of 88.838 image URLs.

 ## Sample Record